PSBicep/PSBicep/README.md

 ## Contribution

 If you like the Bicep PowerShell module and want to contribute you are very much welcome to do so.
-Please create an issue before you start working with a brand new feature to make sure that it’s not already in the works or that the idea has been dismissed already.
-There is also a number of issues up for grabs, if there is no one assigned to the issue, comment and let us know you've started working on it.
+Please read our [Contribution Guide](CONTRIBUTING.MD) before you start!

 ## Maintainers